CarbonLDP/carbonldp-js-sdk/doc/README.md

 parse( input:string ):Promise<any>
 ```

-Parse the a JSON-LD string to an array of RDFDocuments
+Parse the a JSON-LD string to an array of RDFDocuments.

 *Parameters*